 Read the latest news about the OAH and the profession >

 OAH Career COACH (Creating Opportunities for Advancing our Community of Historians®

-One of our newest benefits of membership, the OAH Career COACH® Web site provides you with job listings in American history, career advice, interviews with individuals in history-related fields, as well as links to employment resources and access to the premium content of The Versatile PhD site.
-In our newest addition, Kate Duttro, career adviser, has written a useful guide with job searching tips.
+One of our newest benefits of membership, the OAH Career COACH® Web site provides you with job listings in American history, career advice, and interviews with individuals in history-related field.
+Kate Duttro, career adviser, has written a useful guide with job searching tips.

 Learn more about The OAH Career COACH® >